jarrettdev/Scrapy-Shell-One-Liners/README.md

 # Scrapy-Shell-One-Liners

-Minimalist approach to scraping inspired by Maksim Korzh. https://www.youtube.com/channel/UClA-jNuyJKqN-xCm7KPG_XA/
+Minimalist approach to scraping inspired by Code Monkey King. https://www.youtube.com/channel/UClA-jNuyJKqN-xCm7KPG_XA/

 In one line, you are able to: